tomncooper/caladrius/docs/source/graph_database.rst

 Graph Database
 ==============

-Caladrius provides access to a graph database for use in topology performance predictions.
+Magpie provides access to a graph database for use in topology performance predictions.